Red-hot holy f*cking rage running through my veins, seething from my pores and leeching out from deep inside my bones.

 This rage wanted to run free like the wind my prayers for transformation had traveled upon before landing on the ears of the Divine.

-Trying to move the energy through my normal routes of exercise or meditation, dancing or toning were futile.
+Trying to move the energy through my normal routes was futile.
 This rage demanded respect.
 This rage demanded nature.
 This rage demanded 100% of my attention, not some pacified attempt to once again contain it in the neat package society dictates we must in order to be happy functioning adults.

 And then, in far less time than my dramatic ego would have expected once my mind got its clutches on what was happening, the rage melted into the earth.
 The rage that had demanded 100% of my attention, blocking out reason like clouds on a bright white sunny day, slipped away as quickly as it had arisen.